You might be thinking, math and literature? Together?

 For a while now, researchers have found that literature can enhance students’ understanding of certain mathematical concepts.
-William James, a psychologist and philosopher, is well known for saying that combining the mathematician with the poet is ideal.
+William James, a psychologist and philosopher, is well known for saying that combining the mathematician and poet makes for an ideal unification.

 Literature offers prior context

 As noted, with math, you need prior context to build strong comprehension and connections between mathematical topics.